mvallerie/restful.io/README.md

   socket.on('GET:RESULT', function(apiSrc) {
     // You get JS code to eval
     var API = eval(apiSrc)(socket);

-    // If you don't use authentication, skip this call API.GET("/api/login", {}, function(result) {
-      // You HAVE to do the following.
-      API.token = r.data;
-      // Now forget about the authentication.......

-      console.log("Now logged in");
       // Get foo 1
       API.GET("/foo/1", {}, function(result) {
         console.log("Result GET : " + JSON.stringify(result));